nens/threedi-docs/source/a_releasenotes.rst

 **3Di Management Screens**

-The management screens have been extended with a Models section.
+3Di Management has been extended with a Models section.
 In this Models section users can:

 For 3Di Models